Analysis | All the big deadlines facing Congress this holiday season

 Congress is planning to be out of town all next week for Thanksgiving.
 Which means when it returns, it will have just a couple of days to solve some big fiscal problems.
-Like:
+Such as:

 Avoid a government shutdown